RTEMS/rtems-docs/README.txt

 RTEMS Project Documentation
 ===========================

 The documents are written in ReST and built using Sphinx.
-The build system will check the version of Sphinx and ensure you have a suitable version available.
-If your host does not provide a packaged version use PIP to fetch a recent version.
+The waf build system will check the version of Sphinx and ensure you have a suitable version available.
+If your host does not provide a packaged version, use PIP to fetch a recent version.
 The Sphinx website provides details on doing this.

 ReST is the Re-Structured-Text format.
-It is a simple markup language that allows us to create quality documentaion.
-It is flexible and powerful however does not attempt to train it to create a specific format.
-You need to test any new way of presenting something on all output formats.
+It is a simple markup language that allows us to create quality documentation which can easily be converted to multiple different formats.
+This flexibility is convenient, but you still need to test any new way of presenting something on all output formats.
 What may look great in one format may not translate with the same clarity to another output format.

 The RTEMS Documentation output formats are: